Episode #58 is talking about how you can bring Hygge at work with simple changes

 (I’m thinking about all the people who have night shifts, irregular work schedule or people who serve others like police officers, nurses, firefighters…. etc)

-In this episode, I’m just brainstorming ideas so you can start implementing Hygge without worrying too much.
+In this episode, I’m brainstorming simple ideas so you can start implementing Hygge without worrying too much.

 – for sure the easiest position cos’ you’re totally free to organise your home office the way you want.